 Complementary Therapy Qualifications Explained

 The complementary therapy qualifications can be very confusing.
-We offer three types of qualifications; FHT, ITEC and VTCT, to suit everyone’s needs and requirements.
-Below we have tried to explain what the different qualifications are and what they mean.
+Here at Brighton Holistics, we offer three types of qualifications; FHT, ITEC and VTCT, to suit everyone’s needs and requirements.
+Listed below we have tried to explain what the different qualifications are and what they mean.
 All three qualifications follow the same coursework, it is only the assessment process which differs.

 We offer four routes for qualifications, ITEC, VTCT, FHT, and IFPA.

 ITEC and VTCT are the Government approved Awarding Bodies and FHT is the largest and leading professional association for complementary, beauty and sports therapy.
 ITEC and VTCT and now the same company.

 FHT qualifications taught at Brighton Holistics follow the National Occupational Standards and Core Curricula in the UK, and the largest professional body complementary therapists.